MikecMarko/PHP/PHP_MySQL/globe_bank_project/README.md

 - Improved and worked with data validation and data validation logic problems
   - suprisingly true and empty
 - SQL injection prevention and delimiting data values
+- More protected and managed login system
+- Separate admin menu for full page management
+- Complete navigation

 Negative 😔

-- Not compleated project.
-- Still need to finish:
-  - Login and Logout page
-  - Admin menu (Content Management, Admin Management)
-  - Site pages with complete navigation
   - Fix CSS and responsivnes.
+Still some work to be done on that part.